 Here’s a tip that might not be so obvious to a lot of people.
-I often get people asking me for wiring diagrams or wiring information after they’ve taken a part off an appliance, or pulled off some wires to replace a part, and they’ve forgotten which way round the wires went – or how the part fitted exactly.
+Always get out your smart phone and take photos of a part (or wiring) before you start messing around.
+You can then refer back to it later.
+I often get people asking me for wiring diagrams or wiring information after they’ve taken a part off an appliance, or pulled off some wires to replace a part.
+It’s amazing how often it happens, but they’ve forgotten which way round the wires went – or how the part fitted exactly.

 Intermittent fault – engineer coming?

-Could you quote your model & serial number if the door was jammed shut?
+You can’t quote the full model & serial number if the door is jammed

 Here’s a tip for washing machines and tumble dryers and possibly dishwashers too.
-If you ever need to call an engineer (particularly if under guarantee) or need to find a spare part for it you will need to use the model number, serial number, and in the case of many makes some other special numbers printed on the rating plate.
+Write down (or photograph) the full model, serial number and production numbers from the rating plate on you appliance if one is fitted behind the door.
+If you ever need to call an engineer (particularly if under guarantee), or need to order a spare part, you will need to use the model number, serial number, and in the case of many makes some other special numbers printed on the rating plate.

-This would be impossible if the fault you are experiencing happens to be that the door is jammed shut because these numbers are usually found round the back of the door.
-Make a note of them now, take a photo of them or write them down.
+This would be impossible if the fault you are experiencing happens to be that the door is jammed shut.
+The numbers on the control panel are not enough!
 The numbers are sometime duplicated on the back but it can be equally impossible to pull a washing machine out if it’s tightly fitted in a kitchen and the door is jammed shut.